kadena-docs/kadena-docs/docs/resources/glossary.md

 The costs of mining are well documented, both in the exponential increase in computing power to continue mining and the detrimental environmental impact.

+### module

+A module is the fundamental logical unit for all Pact smart contracts.
+All of the functions and data definitions that are required to complete a set of related business operations are defined within the context of a module.
+For simple contracts, a single module often contains all of the code necessary to create an application or a service.

 ## N

 ### namespace